 We will be exploring some of these features in more detail in future blogs.

-For getting started with LXD, follow the get started guide for all major Linux distributions or try it online.
+For getting started with LXD, follow the get started guide.

 Learn more about LXD on the LXD webpage.